emma-nipperess/Grade_Calc/README.md

 ## Inspiration

-I have this code written in excel but I to format it the precise way I wanted, I had to start writing the code in VBA which is such a drag.
+I have this code written in excel but to format it the precise way I wanted, I had to start writing the code in VBA which is such a drag.

 ![drag](media/drag.gif)